BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup_account.md

 You can adjust these independently between gas and electricity.

-## Intelligent Tariff

-If you are on the [intelligent tariff](https://octopus.energy/smart/intelligent-octopus/), then you'll get a few additional sensors when you install the integration.

-A full list of intelligent sensors can be found [here](./sensors/intelligent.md)

-> Please note: If you switch to the intelligent tariff after you have installed the integration, you will need to reload the integration or restart your Home Assistant instance.

 ## Previous Consumption Days Offset

 By default, the previous consumptions sensors are set up to pull and record the last days worth of data, to be as up-to-date as possible via the default available data.
 However, some people may find that Octopus Energy are delayed in being able to retrieve data from their smart meters, typically their gas smart meters.
 Therefore you can adjust the number of days the previous consumption sensors pull data from.
 This defaults to the previous day, but increasing to `2` would look at 48 hours behind, and so on.
 You can adjust this independently between gas and electricity.